-The month of November is dedicated to the Souls in Purgatory, whose feast is celebrated on November 2.
-The entire month of November falls during the liturgical season known as Ordinary Time, which is represented by the liturgical color green.
-This symbol of hope is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
-It is used in the offices and Masses of Ordinary Time.
-The last portion of the liturgical year represents the time of our pilgrimage to heaven during which we hope for reward.
+The month of February is dedicated to the Holy Family.
+This year the first 25 days of February fall during the liturgical season known as Ordinary Time which is represented by the liturgical color green.
+Green, the symbol of hope, is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
+The remaining days of February are the beginning of Lent.
+The liturgical color changes to purple — a symbol of penance, mortification and the sorrow of a contrite heart.

 Focus of the Liturgy

 The month of February is traditionally dedicated to the Holy Family.
 Between the events which marked Christmas and the beginning of Christ's public life the Church has seen fit to recall the example of the Holy Family for the emulation of the Christian family.

 The Feast of the Presentation (February 2) or Candlemas forms a fitting transition from Christmas to Easter.
 The small Christ-Child is still in His Mother's arms, but already she is offering Him in sacrifice.

 The saints that we will focus on this month and try to imitate are St. Blaise (February 3), St. Agatha (February 5), St. Paul Miki & Companions (February 6), St. Jerome Emiliani and St. Josephine Bakhita (February 8), St. Scholastica (February 10), Our Lady of Lourdes (February 11), Sts.
 Cyril and Methodius (February 14), Seven Founders of the Orders of Servites (February 17), St. Peter Damian (February 21), and the Chair of St. Peter (February 22).